 Is Genie+ Worth It at EPCOT?

-While Disney’s Magic Kingdom and Hollywood Studios offer some tangible value and we can justify spending the extra $15 per person, there just isn’t as much value for Genie+ at EPCOT as those other parks.
+While Disney’s Magic Kingdom and Hollywood Studios offer some tangible value and we can justify spending the extra $20 or more per person, there just isn’t as much value for Genie+ at EPCOT as those other parks.

 From our experience using Genie+ in EPCOT, we just don’t think you get a ton of value for your money on most days of the year.
 While it helps you save some time, it’s probably only 1 hour or 2 at the most.

 You can do most, if not all the attractions in EPCOT without Genie+ if you plan your day out well.
 The only thing I would recommend spending the extra money on is an Individual Lightning Lane is Guardians of the Galaxy: Cosmic Rewind if you can’t get a boarding group from the Virtual Queue.
 When it switches to standby queue, it also might be worth it to avoid a 2-3 hour wait there.

 Yes, there have been improvements to the Genie+ attraction lineup recently by adding Frozen Ever After and Remy’s Ratatouille Adventure, but there still aren’t THAT many attractions where you end up saving a ton of time.

 There are some weeks where the extra money is worth it, but those are the exception and not the rule.
 Plus when using Genie+, we find ourselves backtracking across the park just to get to our Lightning Lane reservation where we saved 20 minutes in line, but it took us 15 minutes to get there.

 So, is Disney Genie+ worth it at EPCOT?
 No, probably not.
 It may be worth it on the days that crowds are at their peak like during Spring Break, Thanksgiving, or Christmas, but that’s probably it.